 5. First Aid for Injuries

-If your cat has experienced trauma or injury, it’s important to handle them with care.
+If your cat has experienced trauma or injury, it’s essential to handle them with care.
 Contact your veterinarian immediately for guidance on providing first aid and safely transporting your cat to the clinic.
 Click here for First Aid for cats.

 When to Seek Veterinary Assistance

 While home care may be sufficient for minor cases, certain situations require immediate veterinary assistance.
-Here are some signs indicating the need for professional help:

 1. Persistent Symptoms